-12..2.
+12.6.2.
 Vacant positions funded exclusively by the ROP Program shall be filled first by qualified ROP unit members who are in excessed status.

-12..3.
-Transfers to fill positions funded exclusively by the ROP program will be processed through the School-to-Work Transition Department.
+12.6.3.
+Transfers to fill positions funded exclusively by the ROP program will be processed through the College Career and Technical Education Department.
 Postings of known vacancies in this program shall be distributed to all ROP unit members.
 ROP unit members who wish to transfer into such vacancies may file a request to transfer.
 The District may interview and will select from the five (5) ROP unit members who have the greatest number of years teaching in the District, have filed a request to transfer, and have been deemed qualified.
 A qualified ROP unit member is one who holds the appropriate credential for the position to be filled, whose most recent summary evaluation is effective and who meets the criteria specified in the postings.

-12. ROP unit members will also be entitled to participate in regular post and bid procedures established in Section 12.2.
+12.6.4.
+ROP unit members will also be entitled to participate in regular post and bid procedures established in Section 12.2.
 It is understood that an ROP unit member on a restricted contract shall be required to complete a probationary period with the District consistent with California Education Code requirements.